angelicacavalheiro/angelicacavalheiro/README.md

 ### I'm a neuroscience student and I'm interested in programming.

-- 🌱 I’m currently learning: Back-end architectures
+- 🌱 I’m currently learning: Object-oriented programming
 - 😄 Pronouns: she/her
 - 📧 how to reach me: angelicacavalheiro51@gmail.com or